Alan Titley

-Alan Titley MRIA (born 28 June 1947, An Titlíoch) is an Irish-language novelist, translator, playwright and professor.
-He also wrote columns under the name Crobhingne.
+Alan Titley MRIA (An Titlíoch; born 28 June 1947) is an Irish-language novelist, translator, playwright, and scholar.
+His 2014 poem "An Bhean Feasa" is the longest poem in modern Irish literature.
+He also writes a column under the name Crobhingne.

-Early life
+Early life and education

+Alan Titley was born on 28 June 1947 in Cork, Ireland.

-Titley was born in Cork and educated at Coláiste Chríost Rí, St. Patrick's College, Drumcondra and University College Dublin.
+He was educated at Coláiste Chríost Rí, St Patrick's College, Dublin, and University College Dublin.

 Career

+Writing

+Titley writes in both English and the Irish language.
+He is known for writing novels, and for translating stories from Irish into English.

+Titley has written widely on Irish, Anglo-Irish, and Scottish literature, and his work about the Irish novel, titled An tÚrscéal Gaeilge is highly regarded.
+His 2014 poem "An Bhean Feasa" is the longest poem in modern Irish literature.

+He also writes a column in The Irish Times under the name Crobhingne.

 He taught in Nigeria during the Biafra War.
 Later he was head of the Irish Department in Drumcondra from 1981.
 In 2003 he began to write a column in The Irish Times.
 In 2006 he was appointed Professor of Modern Irish in University College Cork.
 He retired in 2011.
 Titley was elected to the Royal Irish Academy in 2012.

+Academia

+As of 2006 he was head of the Irish Department at St Patrick's College in Dublin.
+Sometime around 2018-9 he was appointed professor of modern Irish at the University College Cork.

+Recognition and awards

+Titley is a member of the Royal Irish Academy.

-Awards won include The Butler Prize of the Irish American Cultural Institute, The Pater Prize for International Drama, The Stewart Parker Award for Drama from the BBC, and the Éilís Dillon Award for Children's Literature.
+He has won many awards, including the Butler Prize of the Irish American Cultural Institute, the Pater Prize for International Drama, the Stewart Parker Award for Drama from the BBC, and the Éilís Dillon Award for Children's Literature.

+Many of his stories and plays have been translated into other languages, including Russian, Italian, French, Croatian, Polish, Arabic, Romanian, English and Gaelic.

 Political views

-On immigration Titley has advocated a totally open borders policy.
+On immigration, Titley advocated a totally open borders policy in 2023.